Modules should be able to add environment variables to the runtime

 in the environment.

-#5 Updated by Chad Berkley about 10 years ago
+#5 Updated by Chad Berkley over 12 years ago

 Added the ability to the build system to parse a $module/module-info/environment.txt file.
 This file lists the environment variables that should be loaded by the java runtime at startup.
 Variables can be loaded either independently of the OS or they can depend on a specific OS.